sqlc-dev/sqlc/docs/reference/datatypes.md

 To accommodate nullable strings and map them to `*string` in Go, you can use the `emit_pointers_for_null_types` option in your sqlc configuration.
 This option ensures that nullable SQL columns are represented as pointer types in Go, allowing for a clear distinction between null and non-null values.
 Another way to do this is by passing the option `pointer: true` when you are overriding the `TEXT` datatype in you sqlc config file.

-This behavior is consistent across other supported SQL databases by sqlc, not just PostgreSQL.

 ## Geometry

 ### PostGIS